I am a programmer in Gilbert, Arizona.

 I write algorithms, system software, and applications.

-I have also worked with Unix-style tools such as Linux, Bash, Python, Awk, and C.
+I like Forth, and I also use Unix-style tools such as Linux, Bash, Python, Awk, and C.

 On the other hand, a method of Pemmaraju, Raman, and Varadarajan can be used

 to show that the ratio is at most 8.
 It's exciting to make progress toward

 People have been curious about it

 for many years now.